Want to go on a road trip? Here’s everything you might need to plan a cross-country journey, a family vacation, or a solo trek.

 Whether you’re spending the night in your car or just taking a 20-minute rest stop, we know you’re too smart to pull over in a dark, unpopulated area.
 That’s a rookie move that can end really, really badly for a road tripper.
 Since you’ll definitely be taking your rest breaks in a well-lit area with plenty of adjacent foot traffic, an eye mask is key in helping you get the shut-eye you need.

 If you’ve had one too many drive-through sandwiches fall out of their wrapper and into your lap, you know the perils of eating behind the wheel.
-The solution: a small wooden or bamboo cutting board that you can easily stash under or behind your seat.
+The solution: A small wooden or bamboo cutting board that you can easily stash under or behind your seat.
 When you’re ready to eat, whip it out and place it over your lap — voila!
 A tray to keep you tidy as you snack and drive.
 Better still, you’re no longer limited to finger food.
-The flat surface balances plates, bowls, and beverage containers when you’re keeping both hands at 10 and two.
+The flat surface balances plates, bowls, and beverage containers when you’re keeping both hands at ten and two.